Mclmadden/NGC1333IRAS4/Week 3.md

   25878.2390  | 0.024  |  -5.3415 3  |
   26313.0930  | 0.025  |  -5.3186 3  |

-Made plots of all methanol files
+Made plots with Gaussian fits of all methanol files

 ### Friday - 6/28/19